 Originally pitched as the ultimate open-ended experience, Fable was released as an unfinished, fairly linear action-RPG and an object lesson in not believing the hype.
 But somehow we love it anyway; for all its hacky-slashy gameplay and deep flaws, it's still a rush to watch your character age, marry the girl and/or guy of his dreams and be loved or feared by mobs of villagers.

 Fable's main quest is short, and all the side diversions packed into the world get old after a few hours.
 But it delivers a lot of special, memorable moments while it lasts, and watching your hero grow up and develop gives you a connection to him that most games just don't offer.
 Fable wasn't what we were promised, but it was still groundbreaking in its own way - after all, how many games let you just hang out in taverns and turn into a fat boozehound?

 17. Brothers in Arms: Road to Hill 30

-God only knows how many times we've single-handedly won the Second World War by cutting through wave after wave of the Nazi plague, marching relentlessly on through the bloody wastelands like a possessed, bloodthirsty super soldier, never stopping to think, just focused on kill, kill, KILL!
+God only knows how many times we've single-handedly won the Second World War by cutting through wave after wave of the Nazi plague, marching relentlessly on through the bloody wastelands like a possessed, bloodthirsty super soldier, never stopping to think, just focused on kill, kill, kill.

 Thankfully, the developer also captured the magical, chimney-stack wonder of blowing buildings up and watching them fall down, providing you with a Richter scale-shattering array of heavy weapons and air strikes to play with.
 Laser-guided death has never been so devastatingly fun.
+Talk about emotional whiplash.

 15. Crimson Skies: High Road to Revenge